usamamuneeb/OCR-from-scratch/README.md

 # OCR-from-scratch
-Implementation of OCR from scratch using Python and TensorFlow
+Implementation of OCR (Optical Character Recognition) from scratch using Python and TensorFlow

 ## Authors